 But just because it hasn’t been built up like the rest of the state, doesn’t mean there aren’t plenty of fun things to do on Anna Maria Island.
-From cruising the waterways and fishing to riding horses and eating local seafood right on the beach, here are seven reasons to make the trip out to this old Florida paradise.
+From cruising the waterways and fishing to riding horses and eating local seafood right on the beach, we’ve got several reasons to make the trip out to this old Florida paradise.

 While you’re in Cortez, consider booking a “Painting with a Fish” session with a local artist at the Florida Maritime Museum.
 It's a modern (cleaner, and potentially less bacteria-laden) spin on Gyotaku, an ancient Japanese method of printing fish by directly painting and pressing it onto fabric.
 If you just so happen to have your own freshly caught fish to print, that can probably be arranged as well.

-Pine Avenue is Anna Maria Island’s main strip of restaurants and shops.
+The arts community also shows off on Pine Avenue, Anna Maria Island’s main strip of restaurants and shops.
 Lined by pastel-colored structures, it earned the moniker “The Greenest Little Main Street in America” for its LEED-certified buildings, crushed seashell sidewalks, and edible community garden.
 While those eco-friendly aspects are nice, the real draw is the commerce.
 Fuel up on coffee at North Shore Cafe and donuts at The Donut Experiment, before hitting up Pink & Navy for beachy clothing (and make sure to check out the pre-loved rack for deals), Island Charms for unique jewelry, and cooperative vendor space Pineapple Marketplace for locally made goods.